MUNComputerScienceSociety/MUNCS-Website/src/pages/events/october-2022-job-opportunities-in-iot-security-testing.md

 <br />

-_Once in our Discord server, join the stage to listen in, and use the text chat for questions during the session!_
+_Once in our Discord server, join the voice chat to listen in, and use the text chat for questions during the session!_

 <img src="https://imgur.com/YWV7lsX.png" class="mt-2">